 Have honest conversations

-Call your stakeholders and have honest conversations with them about coronavirus.
+Call your stakeholders and have honest conversations with them about the pandemic.
 Explain your plans and your strategy for attacking it.
 Ask them if they can support or not.

 Your valuation might be affected